2023 Best Value Journalism Schools in Florida

 Request Information

-Florida A&M University undergraduate students pay an average of $5,785 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Florida A&M University are $5,785 per year.
 While working on their degree, journalism majors at Florida A&M University accumulate an average of around $27,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $189.

 Request Information

-A rank of #4 on this year’s list means University of South Florida - Main Campus is a great value for journalism students.
-Located in the city of Tampa, USF Tampa is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of South Florida - Main Campus.
+It ranked #4 on our 2023 Best Value Journalism Schools in Florida list.
+Located in the large city of Tampa, USF Tampa is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at USF Tampa are $6,410 a year.